Avoid Unnecessary Costs and Delays During Cold Weather Concreting

 6. Allowing your Concrete to Freeze

 Concrete should be kept warm (around 10°C), in order to cure properly.
 Fresh concrete can freeze at -4°C, so it is important to warm fresh concrete until it has the proper compressive strength measurement.
+This can be done more efficiently using a concrete temperature and maturity meter, such as SmartRock.

 7. Not Using Real-time Temperature Sensors